-- It began with the housing market bubble, created by an overwhelming load of the newly created mortgage-backed securities which bundled high-risk loans.
+- It began with the housing market bubble, created by an overwhelming load of mortgage-backed securities that bundled high-risk loans.

-- Reckless lending led to unprecedented numbers of loans in default; bundled together, the loss led many financial institutions to fail and require a governmental bailout.
+- Reckless lending led to unprecedented numbers of loans in default; bundled together, the losses led many financial institutions to fail and require a governmental bailout.

 - Efforts to revive the economy were made through the American Recovering and Reinvestment Act of 2009.